olaw0002/knowledgebase/src/knowledge/performance/wp_optimization.md

 Install varnish & Redis objects in the server and configure the plugins in WordPress.

-## Improve client-side caching:
+## Improve Client-side Caching:

 1. Browser caching - WP Rocket

-## Eliminate render-blocking resources
+## Eliminate Render-blocking Resources

 Following the below steps will reduce your site's page size and loading time: